-The Syracuse University Office of Research is pleased to announce the launch of the Limited Submission call for letters of intent for the 2020 NSF Research Traineeship (NRT) Program.
+The Syracuse University Office of Research is pleased to announce the launch of the Limited Submission call for letters of intent for the 2021 NSF Research Traineeship (NRT) Program.
 For this NSF program, Syracuse University may participate in two proposals per competition.
 Participation includes serving as a lead organization, non-lead organization, or subawardee on any proposal.
-For this Limited Submission Opportunity (LSO) we are issuing a call for intent to submit to gauge faculty interest in a particular funding opportunity.
-At this stage, only submission of a form and abstract is required to express interest in the opportunity.
+Additionally, this year the NSF have divided the competition into 2 tracks; Syracuse University is only eligible for Track 1.

 Click here to view the full competition information.

 NSF Program Announcement: https://www.nsf.gov/pubs/2021/nsf21536/nsf21536.htm

 Internal Letter of Intent Due Date: January 6, 2021, 5:00 PM

 Synopsis of the NSF Research Traineeship (NRT) Program

 The NSF Research Traineeship (NRT) program seeks proposals that explore ways for graduate students in research-based master’s and doctoral degree programs to develop the skills, knowledge, and competencies needed to pursue a range of STEM careers.
 The program is dedicated to effective training of STEM graduate students in high priority interdisciplinary or convergent research areas, through a comprehensive traineeship model that is innovative, evidence-based, and aligned with changing workforce and research needs.
 Proposals are requested that address any interdisciplinary or convergent research theme of national priority, as noted above.